ccrusius/dragonfly-modules/README.md

 Speech recognition macros, using dragonfly.
-Used with Dragon NaturallySpeaking (DNL) 12, in Windows 7 64 bits.
+Used with Dragon NaturallySpeaking (DNL) 12 and SpeechStart+, in Windows 7 64 bits.

 This repository can be cloned directly into `C:\NatLink\NatLink\MacroSystem` and NatLink will pick the macros up.